Strategies for Getting Your Credit Cards Under Control

 Start to budget

-This is crucial as you need to figure out what money you have coming in each month and how much is going out.
-Look at the money going out – especially that which you spend on credit cards.
+This is crucial as you need to figure out your cash flow.
+Identify what money you have coming in and how much is going out each month.
+Keep an eye on your expenses, especially that which you spend on credit cards.
 You should figure out what spending is essential (such as utility bills and food costs) and which is more luxury based and could be cut out.

 By understanding where you’re spending your money and how you can work out why your credit cards are out of control and how best to sort them out.